Tom O'Malley (gridiron football): Professional career

-Cleveland Browns

 In March, he was signed by the Cleveland Browns.
 He was originally drafted by them.
 He was traded on August 28 to the Green Bay Packers for a draft pick.

-Green Bay Packers

 He was traded to the Green Bay Packers for a draft pick.
 In week one rookie quarterback Tobin Rote started the game, but left in the second quarter due to a shoulder injury.
 Head Coach Gene Ronzani put in O'Malley to replace the injured Rote.
 He completed 4 of 15 passes for 31 yards.
 He set a single-game Packers record with six interceptions.
 One interception was returned for a touchdown.
 It was a 56-yard interception return by Clarence Self.
 The Packers lost to the Detroit Lions 45-7.
 His longest completion was twenty yards.
 He also had one rush for -9 yards.
 He wore number 76 and was the only quarterback to wear that number.
 His passer rating was 0.
 He was released three days later.

-Erie Vets

 He briefly played for the Erie Vets of the American Football League/American Association.
 He was the backup quarterback for Butch Songin.
 With the Vets he completed 22 of 63 attempts for 405 yards, 1 touchdown, and 6 interceptions.
 The Vets lost the final American Association championship to the Richmond Rebels.

-Ottawa Rough Riders

 From 1951 to 1953, he was the starting quarterback for the Ottawa Rough Riders.
 In 1951, he played in 12 games and threw 20 touchdowns.
-He led the Rough Riders to the 39th Grey Cup, which they won 21-14.
+He led the Rough Riders to the 39th Grey Cup, which they won 21–14.
 He also had one rushing touchdown in 1951.
 In 1952 he played 12 games and had 19 touchdown passes.
 In 1953 he played in 14 games and had 22 touchdown passes.
 He also had one rushing touchdown.
 1953 was his final season.
 He played 38 games for the Rough Riders.

 Later life

-He was later inducted into the Cincinnai Bearcats Hall of Fame, Cincinnati Bearcats Ring of Honor, Nippert Stadium Ring of Honor, and James P. Kelly, Sr. UC Athletics Hall of Fame.
-He died on June 11, 2011 at the age of 85.
+He was later inducted into the Cincinnati Bearcats Hall of Fame, Cincinnati Bearcats Ring of Honor, Nippert Stadium Ring of Honor, and James P. Kelly, Sr. UC Athletics Hall of Fame.
+He died on June 11, 2011, at the age of 85.